GAURAV19999/GaryVeeTweets/README.md

 The result tweets are saved as the **Gary_data.json** file.

-The **GaryVeeWC.ipynb** should be executed in either Jupyter Notebooks or Google Collab.
+The **GaryVeeWC.ipynb** contains the code and outputs for WorldCloud and Senitment Analysis.
+It should be executed in either Jupyter Notebooks or Google Collab.